eeshwarib23/KPMG-VirtualInternshipProgram_By_InsideSherpa/README.md

 # KPMG VIRTUAL INTERNSHIP WITH INSIDESHERPA
 Attached files for all 3 tasks:
-1 & 2 Tasks Python; 3rd task Tableau.
+1 & 2 Tasks Presentations after doing analysis on Python ; 3rd task Tableau.